detsikas/VideoProcessing/README.md

 The OpenGL shaders are in the assets folder.
 Currently, the use of the negative fragment shader is hardcoded.
 You can easily add your own shaders.

+In addition to that, the project is quite modular so that each functionality is as separated as possible from the rest, making it easier to read and extend.